-St Paul of Thebes is traditionally regarded as the first Christian hermit and is called Paul of Thebes from the Theban desert in Egypt, where the Roman Martyrology tells us he lived “from the sixteenth to the one hundred and thirteenth year of his age.
-He is associated with Antony, who is seen as a companion desert father.
+St Paul of Thebes is traditionally regarded as the first Christian hermit and is called Paul of Thebes from the Theban desert in Egypt.
+The Roman Martyrology tells us he lived “from the sixteenth to the one hundred and thirteenth year of his age.
+He is associated with Antony, a companion desert father.

 Patrick Duffy tells his story.

 When Jerome himself went into the desert of Syria in 374-5, he wrote ‘A Life of Paul’, whose authenticity scholars have often questioned.
 Perhaps in its mixture of fact and fantasy it should be taken more as a symbolic, edifying parable on attitudes for the monastic life than a strictly historical account.